 Although it’s part-owned by the National Theatre (above), the operas here have a distinct style of their own.
 As Mozart’s Don Giovanni was premièred here in 1787, followed by his La Clemenza di Tito in 1791, you’re most likely to find works by the Austrian genius – but keep an eye out for other productions too. Železná 540/11, Staré www.narodni-divadlo.cz

 The most creative and experimental of the three major venues, the State Opera offers a blend of traditional operas with a modern twist and brand new contemporary works.
 It also has its own ballet company.
 Wilsonova 4, Nové Město. www.narodni-divadlo.cz

-Many of the venues listed also show normal theatre plays, while there are also other excellent venues in the city to watch relocated West End shows and small independent drama productions.
-However, beyond the classical music, opera and ballet, Prague is probably best known for Black Light Theatre.
+Many of the venues listed also show normal theatre plays.
+At the same time, there are also other excellent venues in the city to watch relocated West End shows and small independent drama productions.
+However, beyond classical music, opera and ballet, Prague is probably best known for Black Light Theatre.

-A uniquely-Czech art form, Black Light Theatre is an avant-garde mix of puppetry, dance, film and music, where flourescently-lit ‘characters’ appear in a completely darkened setting.
-The shows are of varying quality, but it’s a very particular cultural experience for many visitors to the country – not least because it’s silent, so can be understood by international audiences .
-For a guaranteed high-quality (and slightly extended) version of art form, try the National Theatre’s Laterna Magika (Magic Lantern).
+A uniquely Czech art form, Black Light Theatre is an avant-garde mix of puppetry, dance, film and music, where fluorescently-lit ‘characters’ appear in a completely darkened setting.
+The shows are of varying quality, but it’s a very particular cultural experience for many visitors to the country – not least because it’s silent so that international audiences can understand it.
+For a guaranteed high-quality (and slightly extended) version of an art form, try the National Theatre’s Laterna Magika (Magic Lantern).
 Or if it’s just the puppets you’re after, try out one of the city’s many Marionette Theatres.